Part 2, WHAT TO DO IF YOU HIT A DEER?

 Part 1: How To Avoid Deer and Other Animals on the Road

-Part 2: What to Do if You Hit a Deer or Encounter Roadkill
+Part 2: What to Do if You Hit an Animal with Your Car

 Part 3: If I Hit a Deer, Does Insurance Cover It?

-What to Do if You Hit a Deer or Encounter Roadkill
+What to Do if You Hit an Animal with Your Car

 Unfortunately, even the most cautious drivers can accidentally hit an animal on the road.
 If you have the misfortune of hitting a deer or other fauna, following are tips to handle the situation.